Privacy Act Systems - DOL/OCFO-2

 5 U.S.C.
 301.

 The records are an integral part of the accounting system at the principal operating location, agency regional offices, and specific area locations.
 The system uses these records to keep track of all commitments, obligations, and payments to individuals, exclusive of salaries and wages.
-When an individual is to repay funds advanced as a loan or scholarship, etc., the records could be used to establish a receivable record and to track repayment status.
-In event of an overpayment to an individual, the record is used to establish a receivable record for recovery of the amount claimed.
+When an individual is to repay funds advanced, the records could be used to establish a receivable record and to track repayment status.
+In the event of an overpayment to an individual, the record is used to establish a receivable record for recovery of the amount claimed.
 The records are also used internally to develop reports to the U. S. Department of Treasury and applicable state and local taxing officials of taxable income.
 This is a Department-wide notice of payment and collection activities at all locations listed under System Locations above.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-- To airlines, hotels, car rental companies and other travel related companies for the purpose of serving the traveler.
-This information will generally include the name, phone number, address, charge card information and itineraries;
+iii.
+To airlines, hotels, car rental companies and other travel related companies for the purpose of serving the traveler.
+This information will generally include the name, phone number, address, charge card information and itineraries; and/or

 DISCLOSURE TO CONSUMER REPORTING AGENCIES:

 The amount, status, and history of overdue debts; the name and address, identification number (Taxpayer Identification Number or other identifying number), and other information necessary to establish the identity of a debtor; and the agency and program under which the claim arose are disclosed pursuant to 5 U.S.C.
 552a(b)(12) to consumer reporting agencies as defined by section 603(f) of the Fair Credit Reporting Act (15 U.S.C.
-1681a(f)), in accordance with section 3(d)(4)(A)(ii) of the Federal Claims Collection Act of 1966, as amended (31 U.S.C.
-3711(f)) for the purpose of encouraging the repayment of an overdue debt.
+1681a(f)(Check cite)), in accordance with section 3(d)(4)(A)(ii) of the Federal Claims Collection Act of 1966, as amended (31 U.S.C.
+3711(f)(check cite)) for the purpose of encouraging the repayment of an overdue debt.

 Note: Debts incurred by use of the official travel charge card are personal and the charge card company may report account information to credit collection and reporting agencies.